pcaston/OpenPeerPower.github.io/source/_integrations/system_log.markdown

 ---
 title: System Log
-description: Summary of errors and warnings in Home Assistant during runtime.
+description: Summary of errors and warnings in Open Peer Power during runtime.
 ha_category:
   - Other
 ha_release: 0.58